LucaCappelletti94/dict_hash/README.rst

 Numba objects and Numpy arrays, but you will need to specify the requirements when installing the package to avoid bloating the installation process.

+As we saw this library being used in the wild mostly to create caching libraries and wrappers, we'd like to point you to our library, `Cache decorator <https://github.com/zommiommy/cache_decorator>`__.

 How do I install this package?
 ----------------------------------------------
 As usual, just download it using pip: